You’re up for a ride? You have decided to take your customers onboard and write outstanding survey questions?

 To obtain an efficient response from the customer – and to obtain a relevant answer – it is necessary to provide enough information to the customer.

-So he can easily interpret the asked question and can easily respond accordingly.
+So they can easily interpret the question and respond accordingly.

 If less information is provided, it may lead to the customer getting a wrong perception and result in an incorrect response — thus failing the main objective of the survey.